Certificate Storage

 Overview

-The certificates are treated as their own type of item inside the Akeyless, with their parsed information saved in the form of a JSON array to represent the certificate chain.
+The certificates are treated as their own type of item inside the Akeyless Platform with their parsed information saved in the form of a JSON array to represent the certificate chain.
 The item will include both the certificate itself and the private key (if it exists), which will be stored completely encrypted.

 Managing a Certificate in the CLI